 Research the requirements to become a medical laser technician.
 Learn about the job description and duties and read the step-by-step process to start a career in medical laser technology.

-Most skincare specialists, including laser techs, work full-time jobs during regular business hours; medical techs are usually employed by medical offices, such as those of dermatologists or plastic surgeons.
-Some may be self-employed; in such cases, evening and weekend hours are possible.
-The job requires hours of standing.
+Most skincare specialists, including laser techs, work full-time jobs during regular business hours.
+Some are self-employed and, in such cases, they may have evening and weekend hours.
+This job may require hours of standing.

 Step 1: Complete the Appropriate Education

 Individuals interested in working as certified medical laser technicians first need training in cosmetic laser technology.
 This type of program may be found at community colleges, cosmetology schools and associations focused on laser technology training.
 Subjects include laser hair removal safety, treatment protocol, skin typing and reaction, laser physics, burns and eye protection.
 Students learn how to perform skin tightening, hair removal, resurfacing, photo-rejuvenation, tattoo removal and more.

 Estheticians and skincare specialists perform laser hair removal as part of their duties and must complete state-approved esthetic or cosmetology programs.
 Registered nurses, nurse practitioners and physician assistants interested in gaining additional skills may also become certified medical laser technicians.
 Each of these occupations has specific education and training requirements that must first be met.

 Individuals will need to check with their state to determine specific licensing requirements for medical laser technicians.
 Most states require a minimum number of hours in training to obtain a state license.